 Fac.
 Min.
 Mar.
-1977 Faculty eligibility for committee membership shall be defined in terms of the individual committees.
+1977 Dec.
+2024Faculty eligibility for committee membership shall be defined in terms of the individual committees.
 By "teaching faculty" is meant those members of the faculty engaged in teaching subjects counted toward a degree and having been appointed to the ranks of professor, associate professor, assistant professor, instructor, senior lecturer, or lecturer.
+Faculty serving in the roles of President, Vice President, Provost or Dean of Faculty, and Associate Provost or Associate Dean of Faculty shall not be eligible for committee membership (except when they are serving on the committee in their administrative role and not as a faculty representative).
+Any other teaching faculty member who has a half-time or more administrative role will be eligible for committee membership, but their administrative title should be communicated to the FCC and it should be stated clearly on the ballot.

-The departments shall be organized, for the purpose of committee assignments, into three divisions as follows:
+The Academic units (departments, programs, and the like) shall be organized, for the purpose of committee assignments, into three divisions as follows:

 Fac.
 Min.
 Nov.
-2021

-Division I: Departments of Art and Art History, Classics and Italian, Dance, English, Film Media Theater, French, German Studies, History, Music, Philosophy, Religion, Russian and Eurasian Studies, and Spanish, Latina/o and Latin American Studies
+2021 Dec.
+2024Division I: Art Studio, Art History and Architectural Studies, Asian Studies, Classics and Italian, Dance, English, Film Media Theater, French, German Studies, History, Music, Philosophy, Religion, Romance Languages and Cultures, Russian and Eurasian Studies, and Spanish, Latina/o and Latin American Studies;

-Division II: Departments of Astronomy, Biological Sciences, Chemistry, Computer Science, Geology, Mathematics and Statistics, Physical Education, and Physics;
+Division II: Astronomy, Biochemistry, Biological Sciences, Chemistry, Computer Science, Data Science, Geology, Mathematics and Statistics, Neuroscience and Behavior, Physical Education, and Physics;

-Division III: Departments of Economics, Gender Studies, Geography, Politics, Psychology and Education, Sociology and Anthropology.
+Division III: Critical Race and Political Economy, Economics, Gender Studies, Geography, International Relations, Politics, Psychology and Education, Sociology and Anthropology.

-Fac.
+- Fac.
 Min.
-May 1996 The dean of faculty shall, after consultation with the Faculty Conference Committee, appoint members of standing appointed committees.
-These appointments shall be announced by the president at the first faculty meeting of the academic year.

-Fac.
+Dec.
+2024 The chair of any unit not listed above shall write to the Provost's office and the chairs of FCC with a list of all continuing faculty, stating the Divisions with which each faculty member chooses to be associated.
+In the event of any change to the continuing faculty of such a unit, the chair shall provide the Provost and the FCC with an updated list.
+Likewise, any faculty who are affiliated with multiple units spanning multiple Divisions shall write to the Provost's office and the FCC to declare the Division with which they choose to be associated.
+The faculty member so designated will then be a candidate to represent that Division on faculty committees. - Fac.
 Min.
+May 1996 Oct.
+2024 The dean of studies shall, after consultation with the Faculty Conference Committee, appoint members of standing appointed committees.
+These appointments shall be communicated to the faculty at the beginning of the academic year. - Fac.
+Min.
 Apr.
 2021 The term of service on standing committees begins on July 1 in the year of election, and terminates on June 30 after the number of years assigned to the term have elapsed.
-The end date will not be affected by interruptions in service brought about by sabbatical, parental, or medical leaves.

-Members of all standing committees shall be eligible to stand for re-election or reappointment for a second consecutive term.
+The end date will not be affected by interruptions in service brought about by sabbatical, parental, or medical leaves. - Fac.
+Min.
+Mar.
+2022 Members of all standing committees shall be eligible to stand for re-election or reappointment for a second consecutive term.
 At the completion of two full terms, members shall become ineligible for re-election or re-appointment for a period equal to that of the committee term of service; this restriction does not apply to members serving in an ex officio capacity.